 Precision metallurgical sample preparation is a key step in performing reliable metallurgical testing.
 This testing often involves identifying the composition and evaluating the microstructure of materials through the use of optical and scanning electron microscopy (SEM), so it is very important that microscopy sample preparation, or more specifically SEM sample preparation, be completed carefully and properly.

 Complete In-house Sample Preparation

-Here at Laboratory Testing Inc., all required metallurgical sample preparation is completed in house.
+Here at Laboratory Testing Inc., outside Philadelphia, PA (USA), all required metallurgical sample preparation is completed in house.
 These capabilities cover SEM sample preparation and all microscopy sample preparation for the full range of routine optical microscopy examinations performed including:

 - Extent of decarburization and carburization

 - Grain size

 - Depth of alpha case in titanium alloys